 As a carpenter, Hicks blend environmental consciousness with a wood-working/general contracting operation.
 He has sourced a lot of material from Build It Green, NYC, the salvage yard for interesting reclaimed materials.
 Hicks started sourcing unique local hardwoods from Jeff Olsen, sometime around 2008, bringing high-end hardwoods that are locally sourced into the operation.
 Jeff is a mobile wood sawyer, with a 22” diameter band-saw.
 He cuts logs from trees that fell naturally, in Upstate NY and New England.
 He is a small scale operation outside the logging industry.
 He is an important source of walnut, cedar, sassafras, catalpa, cherry, and chestnut oak hardwoods.

-Hicks had been using the business name “Vera Verde” until he had a kind of “eureka” experience doing Zen Meditation in the Catskill Mountains.
-Influenced by Zen, Hicks wrote the “Work Principles of Zen Carpentry” and began to do projects with just a bit more mindfulness.
+Sander Hicks had a kind of “eureka” experience doing Zen Meditation in the Catskill Mountains.
+Influenced by Zen, Hicks wrote the “Work Principles of Zen Carpentry”, loosely based on the 12 Steps, and began to do projects with just a bit more mindfulness.

-The company is incorporated as Capital Cooperative Corporation, dba Zen Carpentry.
-Zen holds a Home Improvement Contractor’s License from the City of New York.
-We have workman’s comp insurance from NY State Insurance Fund.
-Today, Zen Carpentry/Capital Cooperative's head quarters are in a 1400 SF wood-working studio and office in Maspeth, Queens.
+The company is incorporated as Zen Space Makers, Inc. Zen holds a Home Improvement Contractor’s License from the City of New York.
+Today, our headquarters are in a 2000 square feet of wood-working studios and offices in Maspeth, Queens.